reshamas/reshamas.github.io/about/index.md

 2. PROFESSIONAL DEVELOPMENT:  Business and educational development activities which move me forward professionally

-3. VOLUNTEER work:  PyLadies & WiMLDS meetup.
+3. VOLUNTEER work:  NYC URGs and Allies in Data Science, PyLadies.
 You can support me on Patreon.

 4. MEETING REQUESTS:  Coffee / Mentoring requests: available in exchange for support on Patreon.